NHS trust: Types

 Over time the distinction between different types has eroded, and both hospital and mental health trusts have taken on responsibility for various community services.
 Sustainability and transformation plans all propose to move services out of hospitals into the community and the hospital trusts are generally planning to follow these initiatives.

 Foundation trusts

 Foundation trust status may be applied for by the above categories of NHS trust.
-Successive governments have announced that all NHS Trusts should become NHS Foundation Trusts, and deadlines have been set for this transformation, which have repeatedly been missed.
+Successive governments have announced that all NHS trusts should become foundation trusts, and deadlines have been set for this transformation, which have repeatedly been missed.